risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v0.2.0 (2025-**-**):
     - Change the Preset programs
     - Change the control numbers of Control Changes
-    - Change the meanings of the values of Osc 2 Wave
+    - Change the meanings of the values of Osc 1 and 2 Wave
+    - Change the specification of Chorus Mix
     - Simplify the meanings of the values of Control Changes
     - PRA32-U Editor: Add Editor Only Preset programs
     - Improve documentation